facebook/react/docs/docs/introducing-jsx.md

 );
 ```

-We will get to what "React elements" are in the next section.
-For now, you can think of them as descriptions of what you want to see on the screen.

 `React.createElement()` performs a few checks to help you write bug-free code but essentially it creates an object like this:

 ```js